jodymgustafson/ez-ioc/readme.md

 # EZ-IOC

 EZ-IOC is yet another dependency-injection/inversion-of-control package.
-It is super simple to configure and use.
-It doesn't use experimental decorators.
-It has TypeScript definition files included.
+It is super simple to configure and use, extremely lightweight, has no dependencies and doesn't use experimental decorators.
+And TypeScript definition files are included.

 ## Features

 An IOC container is used to bind an instance of an object to an interface or an identifier.
 It also allows you to inject dependencies into object constructors.
-This allows you to easily replace implementations depending on the circumstances.
-This is especially helpful for using mocks in unit tests.
+This lets you to easily change implementations depending on the circumstances.
+Which is especially helpful for using mocks in unit tests.

 - Bind names or symbols to
   - Constructor functions